rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 The notable difference with the position or attitude sensor is that the optical flow sensor, like the IMU, only captures time variation, not absolute values.

 - **Altimeter**: An altimeter is a sensor that measure the altitude of the drone.
 For instance a LIDAR measure the time for the laser wave to reflect on a surface that is assumed to be the ground.
-A smart strategy is to only use the altimeter is oriented with a low angle to the earth, else you also have to account that angle in the estimation of the altitude.
+A smart strategy is to only use the altimeter which is oriented with a low angle to the earth, else you also have to account that angle in the estimation of the altitude.
 $$z_A(t) = \sin(\text{pitch}(\mathbf{q(t)}))(\mathbf{p}(t).z + z_A^\epsilon)$$
 ${R_{z_A}}_{3 \times 3}$ and $$z_A^\epsilon \sim \mathcal{N}(0, R_{z_A})$$